American Express Velocity Rewards Credit Card Comparison

 Discover how you can earn Velocity rewards for your spending and get premium features with an American Express credit card.

 American Express offers a range of Velocity Frequent Flyer credit cards, including no annual fee, platinum and business options.
 Here, we look at how you can get up to 2.25 Velocity Points for every $1 spent as well as other ways to rack up Velocity points with an Amex card.
 We also outline the key factors to consider so that you can decide if an American Express Velocity rewards credit card is right for you.

 Which American Express credit cards earn Velocity frequent flyer points?

 American Express has three cards that are directly linked to the Velocity rewards program:

 - American Express Velocity Platinum.
-This card offers additional 1 Velocity Point per $1 spent at restaurants in Australia and Virgin Australia, 2 points per $1 for overseas purchases, and 1.5 point per $1 spent on other purchases.
-It also offers 0.5 points per $1 spent in utilities, telecommunication companies and government charges and includes a complimentary return domestic flight offer.
+This card offers additional 1 Velocity Point per $1 spent at restaurants in Australia and Virgin Australia, 1.25 points per $1 for overseas purchases, and 1.25 point per $1 spent on other purchases.
+It also offers 0.5 points per $1 spent in utilities, telecommunication companies and includes a complimentary return domestic flight offer and lounge passes.

 - American Express Velocity Business.
-Eligible business purchases using the American Express Velocity Business card are rewarded with 2 points per $1 spent with Virgin Australia, 1 point per $1 spent on purchases and 0.5 points per $1 spent on utilities, insurance providers and government bodies.
+Eligible business purchases using the American Express Velocity Business card are rewarded with 2 points per $1 spent with Virgin Australia, 1 point per $1 spent on purchases and 0.5 points per $1 spent on government bodies.
 You also get two complementary single-entry passes to the Virgin Australia lounge each year you have the account.